ozkantuba/CreativeProgrammingI/Assignments/Week01_RobotDrawings.md

 * Try adding shading to your robot, and/or drawing in perspective!

 ### TURNING IN
+To turn in your project,
+1) Upload your final visual (png file) to class's tumblr account (not to your personal account).
-To turn in your project, zip your sketch's folder (with the code and png file in it).
+2) zip your sketch's folder (with the code and png file in it).
 To zip a folder:

 * Right-click the sketch folder...
 * On Mac, click `Compress...` to zip
 * On PC, click `Send To > Compressed...`

 If necessary, rename to `LastnameFirstname_ROBOT.zip` and upload to Canvas before the start of class.
 In class next week, we'll run the code and look at everyone's robots together.

 ### GRADING RUBRIC
 Your project (and most upcoming ones) will be graded with the following rubric: